neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

 \end{align}
 $$

 To the acute reader, this might seem rather similar to the Fibonacci sequence, aside from the $+1$ embedded into each iteration.
-Indeed, the two sequences are actually related by a simple formula, and this relationship is essential to proving the $\mathcal{O}(n \log n)$ behaviour of smooth sort, but as neat as this may be, it is beyond the scope of this report (although you may ask me in person, if you wish).
+Indeed, the two sequences are actually related by a simple formula, and this relationship is essential to proving the $\mathcal{O}(n \log n)$ behaviour of smooth sort, but as neat as this may be, it is beyond the scope of this report (although you may ask me in person if you wish).

 Now consider for a moment trees with $L(i)$ nodes.
 If we structure the trees such that the left subtree contains $L(i - 1)$ nodes and the right subtree contains $L(i - 2)$ nodes, then the trees have the amazing property of being recursively defined by the Leonardo sequence.
 Equivalently, given any two trees with $L(i - 1)$ and $L(i - 2)$ nodes respectively, a new tree with $L(i)$ nodes can be constructed from the other two by adding a new root node (thus the $+1$ above).
 Because every node has at most two children, these trees are binary trees.
 From hereon, adopting the terminology used by [this article](https://www.keithschwarz.com/smoothsort/), we will refer to these trees as *Leonardo trees*, and such a tree with $L(k)$ nodes is a Leonardo tree of *order* $k$.